kunalj101/python_intro_hackathon/chapter5.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2, 6 key:ee5ed17633
 ## Selecting the right algorithm

 The basic principle behind selecting the right algorithm is to look at the dependent variable (or target variable).
-In this challenge "Loan Prediction", we need to classify a customer's Loan status as "Y" or "N" based on the available information about the customer.
-Here the dependent variable is categorical and our task is to classify the customer in two groups; eligible for the loan amount and not eligible for the loan amounts.
+In this challenge "Loan Prediction", we need to classify a customer's eligibility for Loan as "Y" or "N" based on the available information about the customer.
+Here the dependent variable is categorical and our task is to classify the customer in two groups; eligible for the loan amount and not eligible for the loan amount.

-This is a classification challenge so we will import module of classification algorithms of sklearn library, below are the few classification algorithms:
+This is a classification challenge so we will import module of classification algorithms of sklearn library.
+Below are some commonly used classification algorithms:
 * Logistic Regression
 * Decision Tree
 * Random Forest

-####Is this e-mail is spam or not?
-Is it a classification challenge or regression?
+####Whether an e-mail is spam or not?
+Is this problem a classification challenge or regression?

 *** =instructions